andreaskuster/black-parrot-branch-predictor/README.md

     - https://pharm.ece.wisc.edu/papers/badgr_iccd16.pdf

 - Furthermore, so far, we only used the branch address and branch history information for our branch predictions.
-There might be some headroom for improvement by appying additional heuristics such as looking at the type of branch instruction.
+There might be some headroom for improvement by applying additional heuristics such as looking at the type of branch instruction.

 ## Contributions
 Any kind of feedback/issues or pull requests are welcome.

 For moral support, you can also buy me a cup of coffee:

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=QVJSS734ZPLYE&currency_code=CHF&source=url)

 ## Credits